 LexisNexis and Thomson Reuters are international companies that offer a variety of products and services to a range of businesses, government agencies, the healthcare industry, and legal entities.

-Legal professionals consider Thomson Reuters and LexisNexis the two best (and most costly) legal research platforms.
+Legal professionals such as in house counsel or even private practice lawyers consider Thomson Reuters and LexisNexis the two best (and most costly) legal research platforms.
 However, users are sometimes confused about each company’s history, product offerings, and ownership.
-Deciding who you should choose in the LexisNexis vs Thomson Reuters can be a tough decision if you don’t know all the ins and outs of each.
+Deciding who you must choose in the LexisNexis and Thomson Reuters battle can be a tough decision if you don’t know all the ins and outs of each.

 Does Thomson Reuters Own LexisNexis?